flutter/website/src/docs/codelabs/implicit-animations.md

 ## What are implicit animations?

 With Flutter's animation library, you can add motion and create visual effects for the widgets in your UI.
-One part of the library is a collection of widgets that manage animations for you.
+One part of the library is an assortment of widgets that manage animations for you.
 These widgets are collectively referred to as _implicit animations_, or _implicitly animated widgets_, deriving their name from the [ImplicitlyAnimatedWidget] class that they implement.
 Implicit animations trade